prikat/Burger-App/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact [abazrafshan] directly at abazrafshan123@gmail.com
+If you have any questions about the repo, open an issue or contact [prikat] directly at aprykotenko@gmail.com

 ## Links